5 Quick Editing Tips For Your Membership Site Videos

 There's no real need to invest in expensive editing software if you're just starting out as, nowadays, even the most basic package allows you to create material that can leave a lasting impression.

-Here's a few quick tips to help you get the most from post-production:
+Here are a few quick tips to help you get the most from post-production:

 A plain title card with bold text is a simple, yet effective, way of introducing your project that prompts you to get straight into things.
 Keep it short and sweet; four seconds tends to be the standard default setting and that's usually enough - any longer can feel like an eternity!